Robdel12/DropKick/README.md

 Pure JS:
 - Call `new Dropkick( HTMLSelectELement, Options );` or `new Dropkick( "ID", Options );` in your script

-**Note: As of DropKick 2.1 we automatically include the polyfills and jQuery plugin.**

-## Bower Install

-You can install DropKick.js using bower:

-`bower install dropkick --save`

 ## npm Install

 You can install DropKick.js using npm:

 `npm install dropkickjs --save-dev`

 ## Documentation

 See [Dropkickjs.com](http://dropkickjs.com) for full docs.

 ## Building the docs

-Run `gulp docs` and it'll build the docs from source.
+Run `yarn docs` and it will build the docs from source.

 ## WordPress Plugin
 DropKick WordPress Plugin By [Mahfuzul Hasan](http://www.mahfuzulhasan.com/)